vincesanders/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(n) - Even though the while loop itereate to n^3, a is increased by n^2 every iteration, which cancels out the while loop to n
+a) O(n) - Even though the while loop iterates to n^3, a is increased by n^2 every iteration, which cancels out the while loop to n

 b) O(nlogn) - The base for loop is axiomatically n, the nested while loop is a little more tricky.
-It  doubles as n gets larger, so with larger increases in inputs, it's increase will get smaller.
+It  doubles as n gets larger, so with larger increases in n, it's increase will get smaller.
 Definitely logn behavior.

 c) O(infinity) - unless the input is 0 or a negative number, this function will result in an infinite loop.
 If the input is negative it will be O(n) as it steps up toward 0.